 Having graduated from Cambridge University with first-class honours, where her main research interests centred on Christian art and objects, and the role of the arts in Holocaust remembrance, Julia has developed and delivered informal education and art appreciation sessions, study visits, illustrated talks, and tailored a series of private tutorials.
-Her book Renaissance Masterpieces of Art, an accessible and fresh introduction to the wonderful world of the Italian Renaissance, was published in 2019.
+Her books include Raphael, an accessible study of the life and work of the archetypal High Renaissance artist, and Renaissance Masterpieces of Art, a fresh introduction to the wonderful world of the Italian Renaissance.

 Julia has lectured for Cambridge University on the representation of Jews in the Italian Renaissance Courts, and her recent conference papers have explored the material culture of devotion, and the role of food and the senses in the Early Modern Jewish home.
 Her work in the field of Jewish Studies has also resulted in her contributing to catalogue texts for exhibitions of Jewish art in London and New York.